-EEPROM Read/Write Access

-The EEPROM access registers are accessible in the I/O space.
+EEPROM Read/Write The EEPROM Access Registers are accessible in the I/O space.

-The write access time for the EEPROM is given in Table 2.
+The write access time for the EEPROM is given in Table 1 on page 21.
 A self-timing function, however, lets the user software detect when the next byte can be written.
 If the user code contains instructions that write the EEPROM, some precautions must be taken.
-In heavily filtered power supplies, V{CC} is likely to rise or fall slowly on Power-up/down.
+In heavily filtered power supplies, $V{CC}$ is likely to rise or fall slowly on Power-up/down.
 This causes the device for some period of time to run at a voltage lower than specified as minimum for the clock frequency used.
 See "Preventing EEPROM Corruption" on page 23. for details on how to avoid problems in these situations.